Soft Skills: Definitions and Examples

 Taking calculated risks

 How easily do you adapt to changes?
-If you’re working in a technology-driven field or start-up, adaptability is especially important.
+If you are working in a technology-driven field or start-up, adaptability is especially important.
 Changes in processes, tools or clients you work with can happen quickly.
 Employees who are capable of adapting to new situations and ways of working are valuable in many jobs and industries.

 Related adaptability skills:

 Work ethic is the ability to follow through on tasks and duties in a timely, quality manner.
-A strong work ethic will help ensure you develop a positive relationship with your employer and colleagues even when you are still developing technical skills in a new job.
+A strong work ethic helps ensure you develop a positive relationship with your employer and colleagues even when you are still developing technical skills in a new job.
 Many employers would rather work with someone who has a strong work ethic and is eager to learn than a skilled worker who seems unmotivated.

 Related work ethic skills: